Armenian illuminated manuscripts: Armenian filmography

 Miniature art has also influenced Armenian cinema.
-Sergei Parajanov, the author of Sayat-Nova, (later renamed as The Color of Pomegranates) an allegorical film about the life of the Armenian poet Sayat-Nova, had reflected a great deal on the art of miniature, on the medieval era and its relationship to space and time in their representation.
+Sergei Parajanov, the author of Sayat-Nova, (later renamed The Color of Pomegranates) an allegorical film about the life of the Armenian poet Sayat-Nova, had reflected a great deal on the art of miniature, in the medieval era and its relationship to space and time in their representation.
 Indeed, in the Middle Ages, the construction of space according to the rules of perspective was still ignored.
-The hierarchy of figures and elements is suggested by the size, the rhythmic alternation of colours, the symbolic code of gestures, that of hieratic postures, like the more lively one of scenes of popular life.
+The hierarchy of figures and elements is suggested by the size, the rhythmic alternation of colours, the symbolic code of gestures, and that of hieratic postures, like the more lively scenes of popular life.
 The composition of the space into places corresponds to a specifically medieval conception.
-Moreover, time is expressed by space: by the juxtaposition of different places which constitute so many different moments of a story, and thus brought together produce meaning.
+Moreover, time is expressed by space: by the juxtaposition of different places which constitute so many different moments of a story, and thus brought together to produce meaning.
 The richness of the image is the most striking feature.
 “By drawing on Armenian poetry and culture without fear of crossing Persian influences, one of the cradles of alchemy, the filmmaker encounters the hermetic tradition.
 She finds herself indissolubly attached to the images and motifs with which he arranges his shots.
 Hence the enigmatic tone of the paintings, close to the impeded fantasy of which Roger Caillois speaks in connection with alchemical allegories”.
-The entire film is an expression of the material imagination, that is to say “the art of staying as close as possible to the elements, materials, textures, colors”.
+The entire film is an expression of the material imagination, that is to say, “the art of staying as close as possible to the elements, materials, textures, colors”.

 In an article in the newspaper Libération, in 1982, Serge Daney, a film critic, takes up the words of the filmmaker: "it seemed to me that a static image, in the cinema, can have a depth like a miniature, a plasticity and an internal dynamic,” noted Paradjanov.
 The author of Sayat-Nova contemplated a lot on the Armenian miniature, he declared: "I thought that the cinema could be static by the image, as can be a Persian or Indian miniature, and have a plastic and inner dynamics.
 This is why Sayat-Nova was different from my previous films, when I reflected and worked on Armenian religious miniatures, full of spirituality and poetry.
 They awakened in me an astonishing feeling of veneration”.